TachyonicProject/luxon/docs/source/tutorials/api.rst

 Part 6: Testing the API
 -------------------------

 Default browsers are great for sending GET requests to our API, but we want to be able to send other kinds of requests too.
-Let's use Postman_, a useful tool to test APIs.
+Let's use Postman_, a HTTP Client Program, useful for testing APIs.

 .. _Postman: https://www.getpostman.com